 We navigate our surroundings through touch and stuff, forever in contact with something else, be it the floor, the wall, a handle, a hand.
 We are in it, and on it, between it and surrounded by it.
 We are outside of it and part of it, ‘from one side a thing among things and otherwise what sees them and touches them’ (Ponty, 1968).
 We are anchored as systems and beings within the world, always connected and wired? into the landscapes we inhabit.
 Moving within these landscapes only connects us with more - as we negotiate a place and an understanding of ourselves in it ‘suspended in a complex, and continuous back and forth between itself and artifacts, flickering that ultimately dissolves the distinction between them..
 (Colomina and Wigley) (the plastic human page 23.)
 The everyday matter from mud to washing machines are like small punctuation points in this back and forth, they ground our known experiences and enable us to function with some level of control.
 The habitual processes of doing and being in our routines allows a silent relationship but vital agency with the complex and varied materials and objects we encounter.
 We can operate - by operating the materials around us, by making and manipulating and reorganising matter.
 We extend our experiences by physically engaging in the ‘processual rhythm’ (Massumi) of the object and the subject.
 They merge and fluctuate as we engage and encounter enabling boundaries to smudge.
 When these material encounters are with art objects they nudge the everyday, uproot routine and challenge our habitual responses to matter.

-This physical engagement with matter is seen by Garoian13, p.124as a ‘prosthetic embodiment’ where the materiality of the body and materiality of the art object extends from each other prosthetically.
+This physical engagement with matter is seen by Garoian (2013, p.124) as a ‘prosthetic embodiment’ where the materiality of the body and the art object extends from each other prosthetically.
 I will discuss how this extension from participant to object and back again can enable a fuller integration of subject and object and a more materially present encounter.

 How can the prosthetic art object be understood within the context of art pedagogy?
 This enhanced experience of prosthetic encounter must be negotiated through an object extending from or connected to the body in some form.
 ‘The thing, the object, can be considered prosthesis of the body – provided that it is remembered that the body is equally a prosthesis of the thing’ (Massumi 2202, 95) This prosthesis becomes additive and rather than filling a void, or standing in for a physical loss, it’s corporeal attachment allows for an alternative material connectivity.
 It is not a compensatory replacement it is beyond the habitual and the ordinary.
 It is an enhancement that can enable an objects potential to form new ways of thinking through a corporeal encounter.
 These objects can offer more than themselves.
 ‘They are thoughts’ (Colomina and Wigley p.24).